A 501(c)(3) Non-Profit Organization

 Does the school actively promote massage therapy to the community?

 We are a non-profit school dedicated to training superior quality massage therapists.
 Our focus to to give back to the Albuquerque community.
-We have a free program for military veterans with PTSD that involves martial arts and massage.
-This program is free of charge.
+We have a program for military veterans with PTSD that involves martial arts and massage.

 Day Class Start Dates: August 27, 2018 (lasts 6 - 7 months)